agster27/unpackerr.github.io/docs/install/docker.md

 docker run --user 1000:100 -d -v /mnt/data:/data -v /mnt/config:/config golift/unpackerr
 ```

+**Replace 1000:100 with the correct uid:gid for your environment.**
+One of them must provide write access to your archives.

+When using compose, add `user: 1000:100` to the service definition.
+Find examples in the [Docker Compose instruction](compose).

 ### Hotio

 The primary difference between the golift and hotio containers is how you set the uid and gid.